 How might the early signs of young onset dementia be recognised in the workplace?

-uncharacteristic mistakes while at work.
-They may also start to have a problem with communication, due to struggling to find the right word.
-Some people who have young onset dementia describe how they found simple work tasks more difficult than before and this caused them to lose confidence and feel distressed.
+Someone with the early signs of young onset dementia may notice that their concentration isn’t as good as before, and that they make uncharacteristic mistakes while at work.
+They may also start to have a problem with communication, due to struggling to find the right words.
+Some people who have young onset dementia describe how they found simple work tasks more difficult than before and this resulted in a loss of confidence and feeling of distress.

 This lack of recognition of the early signs of young onset dementia may lead to a delay in diagnosis, which in turn can lead to a delay in giving the person the appropriate support.